tenable/terrascan/docs/usage/command_line_mode.md

   terrascan scan [flags]

 Flags:
       --categories strings                  list of categories of violations to be reported by terrascan (example: --categories="category1,category2")
-      --config-only               will output resource config (should only be used for debugging purposes) --find-vuln                 fetches vulnerabilities identified in Docker images -h, --help                      help for scan
-  -d, --iac-dir string            path to a directory containing one or more IaC files (default ".")
+      --config-only                         will output resource config (should only be used for debugging purposes) --find-vuln                           fetches vulnerabilities identified in Docker images -h, --help                                help for scan -d, --iac-dir string                      path to a directory containing one or more IaC files (default ".")
   -f, --iac-file string                     path to a single IaC file -i, --iac-type string                     iac type (arm, cft, docker, helm, k8s, kustomize, terraform, tfplan)
       --iac-version string                  iac version (arm: v1, cft: v1, docker: v1, helm: v3, k8s: v1, kustomize: v2, v3, v4, terraform: v12, v13, v14, v15, tfplan: v1)
-      --non-recursive             do not scan directories and modules recursively -p, --policy-path stringArray   policy path directory -t, --policy-type strings       policy type (all, aws, azure, gcp, github, k8s) (default [all]) -r, --remote-type string        type of remote backend (git, s3, gcs, http, terraform-registry) -u, --remote-url string         url pointing to remote IaC repository --scan-rules strings        one or more rules to scan (example: --scan-rules="ruleID1,ruleID2") --severity string           minimum severity level of the policy violations to be reported by terrascan --show-passed               display passed rules, along with violations --skip-rules strings        one or more rules to skip while scanning (example: --skip-rules="ruleID1,ruleID2") --use-colors string         color output (auto, t, f) (default "auto") --use-terraform-cache       use terraform init cache for remote modules (when used directory scan will be non recursive,flag applicable only with terraform IaC provider)
+      --non-recursive                       do not scan directories and modules recursively --notification-webhook-token string   the auth token to call the notification webhook URL --notification-webhook-url string     the URL where terrascan will send the scan report and normalized config json -p, --policy-path stringArray             policy path directory -t, --policy-type strings                 policy type (all, aws, azure, docker, gcp, github, k8s) (default [all]) -r, --remote-type string                  type of remote backend (git, s3, gcs, http, terraform-registry) -u, --remote-url string                   url pointing to remote IaC repository --scan-rules strings                  one or more rules to scan (example: --scan-rules="ruleID1,ruleID2") --severity string                     minimum severity level of the policy violations to be reported by terrascan --show-passed                         display passed rules, along with violations --skip-rules strings                  one or more rules to skip while scanning (example: --skip-rules="ruleID1,ruleID2")
+      --use-colors string                   color output (auto, t, f) (default "auto") --use-terraform-cache                 use terraform init cache for remote modules (when used directory scan will be non recursive, flag applicable only with terraform IaC provider)
   -v, --verbose                             will show violations with details (applicable for default output)

 Global Flags:
   -c, --config-path string   config file path